audioxide/data/data/posts/20170802-reviews-arcade-fire-everything-now.md

   of the time it is oddly clunky.
 The music just doesn’t seem comfortable in its own skin.
 week: 109
+blurb: It’s hard to believe everyone involved in Everything Now was on the same page.
+Although the record sometimes drifts into a genuinely colourful, confident sound, most of the time it is oddly clunky.
+The music just doesn’t seem comfortable in its own skin.
 ---
 author: ANDRÉ
 review: >-